8 easy ways to keep your house cool this summer

 Here in the UK, our weather is notoriously fickle.
-Often after seemingly endless weeks or months of dreary winter weather, we’ll suddenly have a glorious heatwave.
+Often, after endless weeks of dreary winter weather, we’ll suddenly have a glorious heatwave.

-The thing is, as happy as we are to see blazing sunshine, we Brits aren’t that well prepared for hot weather (even though it’s happening more often).
-Most of our homes are designed to keep us warm, not cold – and it’s rare for us Brits to shell out for air-conditioning!
+The thing is, as happy as we are to see blazing sunshine, we Brits aren’t that well prepared for hot weather.
+Most of our homes are designed to keep us warm, not cold.

 How to cool down a room without air-conditioning: 8 tips for cooling down fast